Claire Machan

 Rehabilitation, Reintegration and Community Portfolio Coordinator

-Claire Machan is a senior researcher and academic, with a strong passion for applying psychological approaches to improve social, crime & justice issues globally.
+Claire Machan is an internationally active senior consultant and researcher with a strong passion for applying psychological approaches to improve social, crime & justice issues.

-She holds a BSc in Criminology & Psychology from the University of New South Wales (UNSW), a PgCert & Honours degree in Psychological Science from the Australian College of Applied Psychology (ACAP), a Master of Forensic Mental Health from Griffith University, and is upon completion of her PhD in Experimental (Legal) Psychology at University College London (UCL).
-Her thesis explored the impact that cognitive biases regarding juvenile offenders have on evidential reasoning, witness credibility judgements and verdicts during trials, as well techniques to de-bias jurors.
+She holds a BSc in Criminology and Psychology from the University of New South Wales (UNSW), a PgCert and Honours in Psychological Science from the Australian College of Applied Psychology (ACAP), and a Master of Forensic Mental Health from Griffith University.
+Claire is further upon completion of her PhD in Experimental (Legal) Psychology at University College London (UCL), where her research focuses on exploring and mitigating the influence of juvenile offender stereotypes on individual juror decision-making.

-Claire is responsible for coordinating projects within the Rehabilitation, Reintegration and Community Portfolio.
+Claire is responsible for coordinating projects within the Rehabilitation, Reintegration and Community Portfolio, inclusive of the Risk Prevention & Criminogenic Intervention, and Social Inclusion & Re-entry, research units.